Cortrah/Battleship-Rest-Api/README.md

 then to start the rest client server

 	npm start

+to start a referee server that runs two players in a match

+	node server.js

-if you then go to localhost:4000/docs you can see the docs for the rest api
+if you then go to localhost:4000/docs you can see the docs for the client rest api

+if you then go to localhost:5000/docs you can see the docs for the referee server api

+if you send a post request to http://pumpkin.local:5000/battleship/match you will see a match result

 you can run the tests with